Ubivis/SkinMerger/README.md

    java -cp .;json-20210307.jar;jsoup-1.18.3.jar MinecraftSkinDownloader 10
    ```

-   In this example, the application will attempt to download and process 10 skins.
+   In this example, the application will attempt to download and process 10 skins (multiplied by 24 if skinsmc is used).

 ## Output